modbase/laravel-multi-tenant-old/readme.md

 * `php artisan tenancy::manage:list_all`

-List all available tenants.
+Lists all available tenants.

 * `php artisan tenancy::manage:add <name> [<pass>]`

-Add a new tenant to the system with the provided name and the (optional) provided database password.
+Adds a new tenant to the system with the provided name and the (optional) provided database password.
 If no password is provided, a random one will be generated.

 * `php artisan tenancy::manage:remove <name> [<second_name> ...]`

-Remove the given tenant(s), thus all files and database (if cpanel enabled).
+Removes the given tenant(s), thus all files and database (if cpanel enabled).

 * `php artisan tenancy::manage:update <name> <pass>`

-Set a new password for the database of the given tenant.
+Sets a new password for the database of the given tenant.

 * `php artisan tenancy::manage:reset <name>`